Romeombugua/alx-system_engineering-devops/0x00-shell_basics/README.md

-Path for current working directory
+Listing contents of a directory